temersonzetina/stock-analysis/README.md

 ![2018 Run-time (Original code)](https://github.com/temersonzetina/stock-analysis/blob/main/VBA_Challenge_2018_Original.png)

-The refactored script bypassed a nested loop from the original script and was able to produce the same information by looping through the ticker data just once:
+The refactored script bypassed a nested loop from the original script and was able to produce the same information by looping through the ticker data just once.
+The refactored script:

 * Ran the 2017 performance data in 0.16 seconds